Countdown to Black Friday 2021: Is your business ready?

 You may be wondering, what is AMP?
 Well, it stands for Accelerated Mobile Pages.
 Whilst we don’t recommend retailers making big changes to their site code so close to the peak periods, there are effective ways to optimise a site and this includes using AMP.

-Websites using AMP can more easily deal with extra traffic, so any users searching for Black Friday offerings via Google will be able to shop through the search engine rather than competing with other brands.
+Websites using AMP can more easily deal with extra traffic.
+Any users searching for Black Friday offerings via Google will be able to shop through the search engine rather than competing with other brands.
 See it as a queue-jumping pass for potential new customers.

-If a retailer’s store is powered by BigCommerce, they have the added benefit of the platform being the first to have a native integration for AMP, meaning an even quicker setup process.
-Checkout their partner page here.
+If a retailer’s store is powered by BigCommerce, they have the added benefit of the platform being the first to have a native integration for AMP.
+This means an even quicker setup process.

-It is important for retailers to learn from everything that goes right and wrong during this peak period so they know exactly what to plan for next year.
+It is important for retailers to learn from everything that goes right and wrong during this peak period so they know exactly what to plan for the following year.

 Perhaps the eCommerce platform being used doesn’t live up to expectations when greeted with high numbers of traffic – quite a common occurrence!
 If that’s the case, retailers can begin thinking about re-platforming ahead of peak next year.